TEST V NEW ZEALAND, IT20 V INDIA

 “And from things like that, we had the hook.
 We could encourage them to start achieving in their lessons, or improve how they were behaving at home.

-“Yes, it means you’re rewarding people for things they should have been doing anyway, but we had to find a way to get their trust.
+“We had to find a way to get their trust.
 Then, over a period of months, you can really start to work with them.”

 That simple ethos – of establishing bonds with people, and showing faith in them – is something which has served the Trust well over the last decade.